anr-multitrans/Virtualization-Framework/readme.md

 ``pip install -r requirements.txt``

+6. Navigate using the terminal to the sub-directory "Python":

+`` cd Python ``

-6. Open the file 'config.ini' in any text editor, under [Carla] entry, change the value of path to the path of CARLA installation directory
+7. Open the file 'config.ini' in any text editor, under [Carla] entry, change the value of path to the path of CARLA installation directory

-7. Run the following command to launch the framework:
+8. Run the following command to launch the framework:

-`python Python/Editor_UI.py`
+`python Editor_UI.py`

 Note: The script will check if CARLA simulator is running, if not it will pass a command to launch it and wait for its availability for connecting clients before launching the framework.